tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

     - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
     - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)

-7. There will be a "Favorites" button that adds individual search results to the *Favorites page* - see below
+7. There WILL be a "Favorites" button that adds individual search results to the *Favorites page* - see below

 <hr>